artemis-analytics/artemis/docs/cdr.md

 accelerates analytical processing on modern CPUs and GPUs.
 (Additional discussion on open data standards can be found in the [Appendix](#appendix))

-The scientific community developed many common libraries in-use by data scientists today in Fortran, such as linear algebra routines.
-The scientific programming ecosystem in python effectively united around the ndarray, which is the NumPy multidimensional fortran-compatible array which allows for re-use of linear algrabra routines, providing zero-overhead memory sharing to/from various libraries and processes.

 The data science and social science community typically deal with tabular data which manifests itself in various forms, most commonly refered to as *DataFrames*.
 The *DataFrame* concept and the semantics found in various